Availity/availity-workflow/docusaurus/docs/reference/workflow-config.md

 #### `development.babelInclude`

-Include additinal packages from `node_modules` that should be compiled by Babel and Wepback.
+Include additional packages from `node_modules` that should be compiled by Babel and Wepback.
 The default is to compile all packages that are prefixed with `@av/`

 #### `app.title`